Santheepkumar/payroll-table-groundsedge/README.md

 1. yarn install
 2. yarn start

-## If you want more data to be displayed on table just add dat in tableData.json file
+## If you want more data to be displayed on the table just add data in tableData.json file